gjeunen/tombRaider/README.md

 | Seq 1 | 1 | 700 | 600 | 200 | 102 |

 #### 5.2.3 --similarity

+The `--similarity` parameter specifies the sequence similarity threshold required between the child and parent sequence.
+The default for this parameter is set at 90, indicating the child needs to be at least 90% similar to the parent.
+The sequence similarity between parent and child is calculated from a global pairwise sequence alignment.
+The alignment algorithm implemented in *tombRaider* is the Needleman-Wunsch algorithm [Needleman & Wunsch, 1970](https://www.sciencedirect.com/science/article/pii/0022283670900574?via%3Dihub).
+The algorithm is natively coded in Python3 through dynamic programming for increased accurracy and speed, while also limiting the required number of dependencies for *tombRaider*.
+Once the global pairwise alignment has been generated, the sequence similarity is calculated by the following equation: 100 - (# of differences / alignment length * 100)

 #### 5.2.4 --negative